openflighthpc/openstack-usage-calc/README.md

     - `OS_AUTH_TYPE=v3applicationcredential` (note: `v3applicationcredential` is the literal value of this field)
     - `OS_IDENTITY_API_VERSION=3`

-All variables above should be exported to the environment the script is being run from.
+Create a config file to contain the CLI configuration variables underneath the `project/` directory.
+The name of this file will be the project argument to the `instance_recorder.rb` script.

 ### Output